markhughes321/skycell/README.md

 # SkyCell QA Challenge

+## Overview
+This repository contains the solution for the SkyCell QA Challenge, which involves API testing using the Karate API testing framework.

-## Frameowrk
+## Framework
 ### Karate API Testing
-Karate API was used for this challenge.
-Karate is an open-source java tool used for API testing and performance automation.
+Karate API is an open-source Java tool designed for API testing and performance automation.

 ## Installation

+To get started with this project, follow these steps:

-Clone the repository
+1. Clone the repository:

 ```bash
 git clone https://github.com/markhughes321/skycell
 ```

-Install node modules
+2. Install Node.js modules:

 ```bash
 npm install